People

 David Brückner

-Nomis Fellow, joint with Edouard Hannezo
+Nomis Fellow, co-advised with Edouard Hannezo

 PhD (LMU Munich)